dylantrann/inventory-management-system/README.md

 The functionality of this program is to allow for basic CRUDL operations to be performed in accordance with the database.
 There are three tables with predefined characteristics in our database: Users, Products, and Categorys.
 Core functionality involves deleting users and creating, reading, uploading, deleting, and listing products.

 ## Getting Started
 We must first download all dependencies.
 First, make sure you're in the parent directory that includes `index.js`.
-Then run the following command:
+Then run the following command in your terminal:

 ```
-npm install
+$ npm install
 ```

 This will install all required dependencies.